narner/MyWebsite/content/Books.md

 * [A Mind at Play](https://www.amazon.com/Mind-Play-Shannon-Invented-Information/dp/147676669X/ref=sr_1_1?dchild=1&keywords=A+Mind+at+Play&qid=1630813675&sr=8-1) - Biography of the Father Of Information Theory, Claude Shannon.

-* [Bootstrapping](https://www.amazon.com/Bootstrapping-Engelbart-Coevolution-Personal-Computing/dp/0804738718/ref=sr_1_1?dchild=1&keywords=Bootstrapping&qid=1630813705&sr=8-1) - Chronicles Douglas Englebart and his work at the Stanford Research Institute that culiminated in [The Mother of All Demos](https://www.youtube.com/watch?v=yJDv-zdhzMY); which ushered in a new era of how people thought about using computers.
+* [Bootstrapping](https://www.amazon.com/Bootstrapping-Engelbart-Coevolution-Personal-Computing/dp/0804738718/ref=sr_1_1?dchild=1&keywords=Bootstrapping&qid=1630813705&sr=8-1) - Chronicles Douglas Englebart and his work at the Stanford Research Institute that culminated in [The Mother of All Demos](https://www.youtube.com/watch?v=yJDv-zdhzMY); which ushered in a new era of how people thought about using computers.

 * [Being Digital](https://www.amazon.com/Being-Digital-Nicholas-Negroponte/dp/0679762906/ref=sr_1_3?dchild=1&keywords=Being+Digital&qid=1630813720&sr=8-3) - A time capsule of what technology prediction looked like in 1995, written by MIT Media Lab co-founder [Nicholas Negropante](https://web.media.mit.edu/~nicholas/).

-* [Crystal Fire](https://www.amazon.com/Crystal-Fire-Transistor-Information-Technology/dp/0393318516/ref=sr_1_1?dchild=1&keywords=crystal+fire&qid=1629297900&s=books&sr=1-1) - Chronicles the history of the transisitor; from its origins in research, to invention, to impact on everything in our world today.
+* [Crystal Fire](https://www.amazon.com/Crystal-Fire-Transistor-Information-Technology/dp/0393318516/ref=sr_1_1?dchild=1&keywords=crystal+fire&qid=1629297900&s=books&sr=1-1) - Chronicles the history of the transistor; from its origins in research, to invention, to impact on everything in our world today.

 * [Dealers of Lighting](https://www.amazon.com/Dealers-Lightning-Xerox-PARC-Computer/dp/0887309895) - Covers the sweeping technological achievements (and foibles) of Xerox PARC.

+* [Make It New: A History of Silicon Valley Design](https://www.amazon.com/Make-New-History-Silicon-Valley/dp/0262533596) - Dives into the history of the relationship between designers and the nascent technological hub that would become known as Silicon Valley.

-* [Showstopper!](https://www.amazon.com/Showstopper-Breakneck-Windows-Generation-Microsoft-ebook/dp/B00J5X5E9U/ref=sr_1_1?dchild=1&keywords=showstoppers&qid=1629297783&s=books&sr=1-1) - The story of a team at Micosoft's journey to ship a brand new Operating System - WindowsNT.
+* [Showstopper!](https://www.amazon.com/Showstopper-Breakneck-Windows-Generation-Microsoft-ebook/dp/B00J5X5E9U/ref=sr_1_1?dchild=1&keywords=showstoppers&qid=1629297783&s=books&sr=1-1) - The story of a team at Microsoft's journey to ship a brand new Operating System - WindowsNT.

 * [Steve Jobs](https://www.amazon.com/Steve-Jobs-Walter-Isaacson/dp/1451648537/ref=sr_1_1?dchild=1&keywords=steve+jobs+isaacson&qid=1629299076&sr=8-1) - Walter Issacson writes about the life and work of Apple co-founder Steven P. Jobs.